 The process increases their likelihood of success, and enhances their self-esteem.
 The positive learning experience encourages the child to continue reading and learning, giving them a wider breadth of knowledge over time.

 The program, part of a larger Literacy Initiative implemented by Pfadenhauer and the teaching staff, includes intensive instruction for older students who had fallen behind before coming to Kurn Hattin.
-The class meets daily to study phonics and vocabulary through computer assisted technology and classroom instruction.

 According to Principal Scott Tabachnick, it was Pfadenhauer’s passion to advance the organization’s mission to "transform the lives of children and their families forever" that motivated her.
 "We are so proud of her and the children.
 Reading and comprehension at the early stages now are so essential for college and career readiness later on.
 We can’t begin to tell you how fortunate we feel to have her here."